hrtowii/personal-website/src/content/blog/why do people crave intimacy.md

 ---
 date: 2025-06-25
-title: aesthetics of ~~hate~~ love
+title: aesthetics of ~hate~ love?
 ---
-love and intimacy exists in all forms -
+love and intimacy exists in all forms

 as i grow, naturally this urge for it changes with me as well.